 To refresh the nameplate, the team recruited Tal Leming of Type Supply to make the logotype more confident, while giving some nods to the past (it hadn’t had a significant overhaul since 1959).
 The result is a new mark that is exquisitely subtle.
 In addition, GDP worked with Leming to develop two first-of-their-kind typefaces for the magazine: Earle is an Egyptian typeface named for legendary marine biologist Sylvia Earle; Marden is a sans serif named after reporter and photographer Luis Marden.

-The reimagination of National Geographic debuted in the May 2018 issue and was introduced with a one-minute promotional video directed and produced by Godfrey Dadich.
+The reimagining of National Geographic debuted in the May 2018 issue and was introduced with a one-minute promotional video directed and produced by Godfrey Dadich.
 The redesign retains the core of the magazine’s identity while pushing the idea of exploration in its pages and in readers’ minds.
 The modern world is still full of mystery and wonder, and we were proud and deeply honored to help ensure National Geographic still leads the charge toward understanding it all.
+Their ongoing commitment to visual excellence was recognized with a prestigious National Magazine Award for Design in 2021.